 Take the 30-question HazMat knowledge test at your DMV.
 You need 80% (24 correct) to pass.
 Use our practice tests to prepare.

 After passing, your CDL is updated with the "H" endorsement.
 You're now authorized to transport hazardous materials.
+Remember: you'll still need to demonstrate a thorough pre-trip vehicle inspection as part of your CDL skills test.

 Government websites for HazMat endorsement requirements